A round-up of reviews for Strangers on a Train starring Laurence Fox at the Gielgud Theatre

 Directed by Robert Allan Ackerman, Strangers on a Train is adapted by Craig Warner and stars Laurence Fox, Jack Huston, Christian McKay, Miranda Raison, Imogen Stubbs and MyAnna Buring.

 Read reviews below from the critics, including the Daily Telegraph, Times, Daily Mail and Evening Standards.

-"...
+REVIEWS ROUND-UP"...
 Robert Allan Ackerman’s immensely stylish production creates a film noir live on stage.
 There is highly effective use of projections and black and white film to suggest the train where the two central characters first meet as well as a host of other locations, and all the sets and costumes are monochrome.
 Indeed there are only two highly effective bursts of colour in the whole show.
 The scene changes are accomplished with superb speed on a revolve, and there is a nerve- jangling score.
 No composer is credited but it sounds remarkably like the work of Hitchcock collaborator Bernard Herrmann.
 There are also bursts of Frank Sinatra, most notably I’ve Got You under My Skin, which fits the piece like a glove."